callowayproject/django-kamasutra/doc_src/reference/templatetags.rst

         {% get_position prefix name as varname slugify=True %}

-    The second example will conbine the prefix with ``settings.PAGE_CONBINE_STRING`` and the name given.
+    The second example will combine the prefix with :ref:`setting_combine_string` and the name given.

     The name can also be variables